mamoonjan7/mamoonjan7/README.md

 ## 👨‍💻 About Me

-I'm a seasoned Data Analyst with expertise in Python, SQL, and data visualization tools.
+I'm a seasoned Data Analyst and Data Scientist with expertise in Python, SQL, and data visualization tools.
 Skilled in data cleaning, statistical analysis, and hypothesis testing, I uncover actionable insights to drive informed decision-making.
 My background includes business analysis, optimization, and effective communication of complex findings.

 ---